-Your vehicle has an automatic transaxle shiftlock control system.
-You must fully apply your regular brakes before you can shift from PARK (P) when the ignition is in RUN.
+Your vehicle has an automatic transaxle shift lock control system.
+You must fully apply your regular brakes before you can shift from PARK (P) when the ignition is in ON.
 See "Automatic Transaxle Operation" in the Index.

 If you cannot shift out of PARK (P), ease pressure on the shift lever by pushing it all the way into PARK (P) while keeping the brake pedal pushed down.
-Then move the shift lever out of PARK (P).
+Then move the shift lever out of PARK (P), being sure to press the shift lever button.